docker/docs/ee/ucp/user-access/kubectl.md

 </div>
 </div>

-## Using kubectl with a Docker EE Cluster
+## Using kubectl with a Docker EE cluster

-Docker Enterprise Edition provides Users unique certificates and keys to authenticate against the Docker and Kubernetes API.
-Instructions on how to download these Certificates and how to configure kubectl to use them can be found [here.](cli.md#download-client-certificates)
+Docker Enterprise Edition provides users unique certificates and keys to authenticate against the Docker and Kubernetes APIs.
+Instructions on how to download these certificates and how to configure kubectl to use them can be found in [CLI-based access.](cli.md#download-client-certificates)

 ## Where to go next